 What is premises liability in Richmond?

 Premises liability deals with the rights and responsibilities of property owners and those who enter their premises.
 All property owners owe certain duties of care to folks who enter their property.
 In general, a property should be maintained in a safe condition, especially if the property is open to the general public, such as a store, restaurant, or hotel.
 If the owner fails to maintain a property in a safe condition and a visitor suffers injuries or other harm because of it, the property owner has violated their legal duty of care to make the premises safe.
-The violation is known legally as

-negligence.
-Property owners are responsible for paying damage compensation to injury victims if the injuries stem specifically from unsafe conditions on their premises.
-The property owner doesn’t have to actually be present to be liable in premises liability cases.
 Property owners or their designees in places open to the public need to assure a responsible party is present, such as a manager or staff.
 The property owner or designee has a duty of care to train managers and staff in maintaining safe premises.

 Does it matter whether I’m hurt in a public place or at a private home?

 Yes.
 Virginia law applies different standards of care to owners of public and private property, by designating people on these types of premises differently.
-Public places - People who enter establishments open for business or services are legally known as
+Public places - People who enter establishments open for business or services are legally known as invitees.

-invitees.
 That means that a publicly open establishment explicitly or implicitly invites the public in.
 To fulfill their duty of care, public places must maintain the premises and periodically inspect it to ensure safety.
 If issues that could affect safety arise, they must be quickly addressed.

 Management must also promptly and transparently inform the public about these issues.
 They should restrict the public’s access to any unsafe areas, by (for example) putting up safety cones, yellow tape, or signs.
 Let’s say you are in a restaurant and a busy waitress trips as she’s delivering a tray of drinks to a table.
 The liquid and glass fall to the floor.
-A safety issue emerges: Patrons could slip and fall in the liquid or suffer cuts from the glass.
-The restaurant manager and staff should immediately take steps to make it clear to patrons where the potentially dangerous area is and to clean it up.
-Private property - If a private property owner gives you permission to enter their premises, you are a

-licensee.
-Licensees are people either invited socially onto the property, such as attending a birthday party, or people performing work or services, such as plumbers or electricians.
-Private property owners have no duty of care to regularly inspect, maintain, and repair their property to ensure visitor safety.
-However, the property owner needs to keep the premises reasonably safe for invitees, and must warn them of any potential dangers the owner knows about.
-If a step to the front porch is not visibly in disrepair but wobbles when stepped upon, for instance, the property owner should let invitees know.
 While the property owner should probably fix such a problem, the law does not require them to fix it as long as they warn invitees.
 To prove negligence in a private property premises liability case, you must show that you didn’t know or have any reason to know about the dangerous condition that caused your injuries.
 In other words, if a wobbly stair caused you to fall, you must demonstrate that it wasn’t clearly and visibly defective and that the owner didn’t warn you about it.

 What about trespassers?